Musician and Songwriter

 "Blasts from the past . . ."

 A couple of days ago, as I sat in the garden contemplating "The Strange Story of Joe Meek," my thoughts drifted back to 1967 and a little house in Newcastle-under-Lyme.
 A guy called Mick McDonald lived there, the proud owner of a "Reflectograph" tape recorder, just like the one in the picture.
 It was in that house with my brother, drummer John Wright and keyboard player Chris Kemp that I was introduced to the wonderful world of recording.
-I'd messed about with my dad's tape recorder, a little "Elizabethan Bandbox," but this was different, the mighty Reflectograph was at our disposal, a serious piece of kit!
-The band took over the whole house with cables running everywhere.
+I'd messed about with my dad's tape recorder, a little "Elizabethan Band Box," but this was different, the mighty Reflectograph was at our disposal, a serious piece of kit!
+The band took over the whole house, Joe Meek style, with cables running everywhere.
 John was in the little front room, Iain was in the hallway and Chris in the living room.
-My bass amp was in the kitchen and I sat halfway up the stairs with Mick on the landing above me with the machine on a table outside his bedroom door.
+My bass amp was in the kitchen and I sat halfway up the stairs with Mick on the landing above me with the machine on a table outside his sister's bedroom.
+(June did her nut when she came home from work and saw what was going on).
 The same thing was happening in little houses all over the country at that time.
 It was either Abbey Road, or your mate's house.
 There was nothing worth talking about ouside London.
 I've no idea what it must have sounded like but hey, who cares, we were recording our music and having a ball!

-The little "Bandbox," by the way, accidently became my very first guitar amp when, at the age of ten or eleven, I discovered that if I put the machine into record with the pause button down and the volume right up I could use it to amplify my voice.
-Clearly, the next logical step was to sellotape the microphone on to my acoustic guitar.
+The little "Band Box," by the way, accidently became my very first guitar amp when, at the age of ten or eleven, I discovered that if I put the machine into record with the volume right up I could use it to amplify my voice.
+Clearly, the next logical step was to sellotape the little plastic microphone onto my acoustic guitar.
 Hey presto, and there it was, the worst guitar sound you've ever heard!

 "Tin Pan Alley . . ."